potnoodledev/free-the-claw/README.md

 ## Deploy on Railway (~$5/month)

 For persistent hosting, deploy on [Railway](https://railway.com) with two services from this repo.
+You will probably need the Hobby Plan ($5/month) as the free tier may not be enough for the image size.

 1. Click the **Deploy on Railway** badge above, or create a new project manually
 2. Add two services, both pointing to the **`deploy` branch** of this repo (a GitHub Action auto-flattens submodules into this branch on every push to main):